Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

-# Passing Functions as Parameters: Min, Max, and Sort
+# Passing Functions as Arguments: Min, Max, and Sort

 ## Learning Goals

-* Demonstrate how to pass a function as parameter
+* Demonstrate how to pass a function as an argument
 * Describe how to use the key parameter in the `sorted` function to sort a list of dictionaries by a specific key
+* Describe how to use the key parameter in the `min` function to find the minimum in a list of dictionaries by a specific key

 ## Introduction

 Imagine we have a list of movie titles we'd like to sort alphabetically.
 Python provides a couple convenient functions for this task.
 The [`sort`](https://docs.python.org/3/howto/sorting.html#sorting-basics) method can be called on a list and sorts the list in place.
-The `sorted` function take a list as a parameter and returns the sorted list.
+The `sorted` function takes a list as a parameter and returns the sorted list.

 But what if we have a list of dictionaries representing movies that we want to sort by title, or perhaps by rating.
 Or perhaps we want to find the most recent movie or oldest movie in a list.